alienarena/alienarena/trunk/docs/README.txt

 Bots are a built in feature of ALIEN ARENA 2007.
 Several bots are already configured for multiplayer games, and in Alien Arena, each level has a specific bot file for what bots are to be played in each level.

-To add a bot, type "“sv addbot name model/ski"”, and to remove a bot type"“sv removebot nae"”.
+To add a bot, type "sv addbot name model/skin", and to remove a bot type "sv removebot namee".
 You can also add bots in the menu, in the deathmatch/bots flags area.

 In your Deathmatch options, you can configure other options such as chatting, node saving, and aiming.

 These bots are fully configurable using the Botconfigurator program.
 You can change their skill levels, accuracy, weapon favoring, awareness, and chat strings.

 Skill level 0 bots are quite easy to beat.
 Skill level 1 bots are a little tougher, and do more dodging and are more accurate.
 Skill level 2 bots do more advanced dodging, rocket jumping, and are even more accurate.
 Level 3 bots are extremely skilled, and will strafe, and strafe jump around the level.
 They will also taunt you after killing you.
 If in Alien Arena, you play the single player tournament against the bots, selecting "easy" will make all bots skill level 0.
 Selecting "normal" will leave them at whatever level they are configured.
 Selecting "hard" will make them all move up 1 skill level.

 5. CREDITS

 There is a long list of credits - ALIEN ARENA 2007 is greatly indebted to the following for it’s creation and completion:

-Design:  John Diamond with input from the community at large
+Design:  John Diamond with input from the community at large.
-Programming:  John Diamond, Victor Luchits, Shane Bayer, Jan Rafaj, Tony Jackson Models and skins:  John Diamond, Alex Perez
+Programming:  John Diamond, Victor Luchits, Shane Bayer, Jan Rafaj, Tony Jackson, Kyle Hunter.
+Models and skins:  John Diamond, Alex Perez, Shawn Keeth.
 Maps:  John Diamond
 Textures:  John Diamond
-Sounds:  John Diamond, Little Music Club, Sound Rangers
+Sounds:  John Diamond, Sound Rangers
-Music:  PuzzleFighter, WhiteLipper, Wooden Productions, and SoundRangers Linux Port and installation: Shane Bayer
+Music:  John Diamond, WhiteLipper, Wooden Productions, and SoundRangers Linux Port: Shane Bayer
+FreeBSD port: "Ale"
+Gentoo portage: Paul Bredbury
+Debian packagin: Andres Mejia
 Alien Arena IRC Channel:  Astralsin

-There are other major contributions from the community from QuakeSrc.org, including MrG, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, and Carbon14.
+There are other major contributions from the community from QuakeSrc.org, including MrG, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, and Carbon14.
 Without this wonderful group of people, and the release of their accomplishments, many features would not have been possible.

 5. COPYRIGHT INFORMATION

 ALIEN ARENA 2007 and it's original content are a copyright of COR Entertainment, LLC.

-The source code is released under the GPL license and can be used or modified for any purpose, provided it too is released under the GPL license.
+The source code of Alien Arena is Free Software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+It is only permissible to distrubute the game data(models, maps, textures, sound, etc) as a whole, and with the intention of being used with Alien Arena.
+It is not permissible to distribute individual portions or items of the game data without express consent from COR Entertainment.

-Under no circumstances can ALIEN ARENA 2007 be sold or used for profit, without express consent from COR Entertainment.
-ALIEN ARENA 2007 may be included in free compilation CD’s and similar packages without consent, provided the archives remain unmodified.
+Under no circumstances ALIEN ARENA 2007 as a whole be sold or used for profit, without express consent from COR Entertainment.
+ALIEN ARENA 2007 may be included in free compilation CD’s and similar packages without consent, provided it adheres to the above restrictions.

-The original content in ALIEN ARENA 2007 may be used with permission for any free of charge purposes.

 Contact:  http://red.planetarena.org

-email: irritant@planetquake.com